Loading

 What diesel engine is in a Chevy Colorado?

-The Chevy Colorado is available with a 2.8-liter Duramax turbo-diesel engine, which is a four-cylinder diesel powerplant developed by General Motors.
-This Duramax diesel engine produces 181 horsepower and a robust 369 lb-ft of torque, making it a great choice for those who need the extra towing and hauling capability that a diesel engine provides.
+The Chevy Colorado's diesel engine is a 2.8-liter Duramax turbocharged four-cylinder engine.
+This Duramax diesel engine produces 181 horsepower and 369 lb-ft of torque, making it a powerful and efficient option for Colorado owners.

 Does the 3.0 Duramax have any problems?